swiprCS/CSGO-Newbie-Guide/README.md

 # CSGO-Newbie-Guide
 A medium length repo for helping new players get into CSGO.

 Here are some links that might help with learning the game itself.
-As you play, make friends and add the people that you work well with.
 I would also look into the subreddit discord in the /go subreddit sidebar.
 That might help get you started too!

+As you play CS and make friends, add the people that you work well with on Steam.
+This will give you a stable of positive, potential teammates to draw from on your friends list instead of getting random players assigned to you in matchmaking.

 **Basic Mechanics**